Cat Power: Early life

 Charlyn Marie Marshall was born January 21, 1972, in Atlanta, Georgia, the second child of Charlie Marshall, a blues musician and pianist, and Myra Lee Marshall (née Russell).
 She has one older sister, Miranda ("Mandy").
 Her maternal grandfather was of Native American ancestry.
 Her parents divorced in 1979 and remarried shortly thereafter.
 Her mother remarried and had a son, Lenny, and the family traveled around often because of her stepfather's profession.
+She is also Jewish on her paternal side of the family.

 Marshall attended ten different schools throughout the Southern U.S. in Greensboro; Bartlett and Memphis and throughout Georgia and South Carolina.
 At times she was left in the care of her grandmother.
 She was not allowed to buy records when she was growing up, but she listened to her stepfather's record collection, which included artists Otis Redding, Creedence Clearwater Revival and the Rolling Stones, as well as her parents' records, which included Black Flag, Sister Sledge, and Barry White.
 In sixth grade, she adopted the nickname Chan (pronounced "Shawn"), which she would later use professionally.
 When she was 13, she listened to the Smiths, the Cure and Siouxsie and the Banshees.
 She had to save up to buy cassettes and the first one she got was a record by the Misfits.
-As a high schooler in Atlanta, she saw shows by punk bands including a Cramps show at which the Flat Duo Jets opened.
-She has referenced multiple times the influence of Dex Romweber from the Flat Duo Jets, and she bought her first guitar because it looked like his black and white Silvertone.
+As a high schooler in Atlanta, she saw shows by punk bands including a Cramps show at which Flat Duo Jets opened.
+She has referenced multiple times the influence of Dex Romweber from Flat Duo Jets, and she bought her first guitar because it looked like his black and white Silvertone.
 At age 16, Marshall dropped out of high school and became estranged from her mother, having no further contact with her until she was 24.

 Religion was a large part of Marshall's upbringing; her father was a Jehovah's Witness, though she attended Southern Baptist churches with her grandmother, where she began singing while learning hymns.